Satyamcode11/End-to-End-OpenCart-Front-End---Manual-Testing-/README.md

-# End to End OpenCart E-Commerce Website – Manual Testing Project
+# End-to-End OpenCart E-Commerce Website – Manual Testing Project

--> Project Overview
+# Project Overview

 This project focuses on the manual testing of an OpenCart E-Commerce web application to validate its functionality, usability, UI behavior, input validations, and overall user experience.
-The project follows a structured software testing process, starting from Functional Requirement Specification (FRS) analysis and test scenario identification through test case design, test execution, defect reporting and test documentation.
+The project follows a structured software testing process, starting from Functional Requirement Specification (FRS) analysis and test scenario identification through test case design, test execution, defect reporting, and test documentation.
 A total of 100+ test cases were designed using different test design techniques, including Positive Testing, Negative Testing, Boundary Value Analysis (BVA), and Equivalence Partitioning (EP).

-Jira were used for test management, test execution, and defect tracking.
+Jira was used for test management, test execution, and defect tracking.

--> Project Objectives
+# Project Objectives

 * Analyze functional requirements documented in the FRS.
 * Identify testable features and create test scenarios.